 The Highgate Opera Circle is a very friendly group, so do come along and bring your friends.
 Even if you don’t know much about opera, now is the chance to try something new in a very convivial atmosphere.
 Membership of the Opera Circle is free.
 There is a small admission fee to each evening event.
 Meetings are on Wednesdays, open to everyone, with curtain up at 7.30 and drinks available from 7.00.

-The Opera Circle aims to inform and encourage the appreciation and understanding of what is for many the most emotionally powerful and moving of all art forms.
-Members, who range from opera supporters to music professionals, meet to share in their enthusiasm and love of opera through a variety of planned events, all of which are open to non HLSI members.
+As part of the HLSI, which is an educational institution, The Highgate Opera Circle aims to promote the learning and encourage the appreciation of opera, perhaps the most emotionally intense and powerful art form of music theatre.
+Members, who range from those new to opera, opera enthusiasts, as well as to some full-time music professionals, meet to share in their interest and fondness for opera through a variety of planned events, all of which are open to non-HLSI members.

-The Opera Circle has recently developed a partnership with Hampstead Garden Opera, who with their creative team and singers profile their forthcoming new productions twice a year in the HLSI.
+The Opera Circle has recently developed a partnership with Hampstead Garden Opera, who with their creative team and singers profile their forthcoming new productions twice a year in a joint evening at the HLSI.

 If you like opera do come and join the circle of friendly opera enthusiasts.
 We look forward to welcoming you at our events itemised below!

 If you wish to keep up with all our activities please email us at email@example.com

 £60 for 2019/2020 season of 9 events or £10 per event, on the door.

 Please contact the office for details: 020 8340 3343.